ChengHsiangLu/Myofibroblast/README.md

 <br>

 Finally, we can screen how our differential results capture previously known protein-protein interactions.
 The figures below aggregate treatment-responsive genes in interaction modules.
-Many of the interactions are expected (e.g. groups of inflammation-related genes
+Many of the interactions are expected (e.g. groups of inflammation-related genes, modules of genes known to interact in the control of cell-cyle or NFKB-mediated regulation), and facilitate the validation of the experimental results and the identification of the most regulated genes in specific pathways.
 ![](/Pics/Figure_17.png)

 <br>